Wendyz1116/MirrorMotion/design/concepts/MirrorMotionConcepts/PoseBreakdown/DesignFile.md

 Update PoseData to match what the pose extraction AI returns, just a coordinate of (x,y,z)

-Update PartData to match what the pose extraction AI returns, a landmark label, allong with the coordinate (PoseData)
+Update PartData to match what the pose extraction AI returns, a landmark label, along with the coordinate (PoseData)